 However, there had been many deadly viruses that occurred in the past before the devastation of the COVID-19.
 Let’s walk down through history and discuss the five most dangerous viruses.

 The Ebola virus was discovered in 1976 in a place that is known today as the Democratic Republic of Congo.
 The virus was named after a river where it was first recognized, the Ebola River.
-The outbreak of the virus was reported in early 2014, where it struck in West Africa.
+The outbreak of the virus was reported in early 2014 when it struck West Africa.

 A sudden fever, fatigue, muscle pain, headache, rash, sore throat, and vomiting are some of the Ebola Virus symptoms.
 It is a highly contagious disease and can be contracted through blood and other body fluids or tissues.